Home / Monster Madness

 Cinemassacre’s Monster Madness is a yearly series of horror movie reviews produced by Cinemassacre Productions and airing around the month of October.
 This series is hosted by James Rolfe.
 This is episode 6 of Monster Madness “Around the World!”

-Cinemassacre Podcast #9 - Provoking (and Fist Fighting) the Alien Visitors
+Cinemassacre Podcast #9 - Provoking (and Fist Fighting) the Alien Visitors (with SquarePainter)

 Troll Hunter (Norway, 2010) - Episode 7

 Can’t believe you didn’t mentions the part where the two women get mistaken for lesbians

 If you want a scarier Mexican horror film maybe for next year do El Libro de Piedra (The Book of Stone) by director Carlos Enrique Taboada.
 Thanks for going back to the original format.
 Longtime fan.

 Hello, I’m a big fan of your work since 2008, I always wait impatient all year to get yo see your awesome reviews on horror movies, and to see that you included a Movie from the Golden/silver era of México felt great, back then the actors were full showmans, they Made everything, acting, singing, comedy, some of the dance and many were profesional wrestlers, this One in particular was very famous mostly in the North of México, living in the border I grew up hearing My mom putting her records or cassets of him, the Legendary “Piporro”.

 Thankyou si much again for your work, You are a very cool dude.

 the male protagonist is a well known comedian, so this flick is more likely a comedy.

 hahaha i didn’t knew el piporro made sci fi movies